uniwix/casioplot/docs/source/settings.rst

 Config file hierarchy
 ---------------------

 Keep in mind this hierarchy that the package uses to search for config files, :menuselection:`local --> global --> presets`.
-This can be tought as the order of most custom config file to the lest custom.
+This can be thought of as the order of most custom config file to the least custom.

 Default to file
 ---------------

 A config file may have the key :toml:`default_to`, this key is used to indicate a default to file.
-If a settings is missing from a config file and that same settings is set in the default to file that setting will be set to the value of the default to file.
+If a setting is missing from a config file and that same setting is set in the default to file that setting will be set to the value of the default to file.
-A config file must only have as default file a config file less custom then tham.
+A config file must only have as default file a config file less custom than that.
 So a local file can have a global or a preset, but a global can only have a preset file as default file.

 A local config file may specify a global one that specifies a preset, creating a chain.